paolocrosetto/MDPI_special_issues/README.md

 # MDPI special issues and Editorial History

+## Update April 20th, 2020

+I reran the analysis to account for a bug spotted by Christos Petrou on twitter.
+I was unaware of the existence of Collections and Sections at MDPI, and had labelled every paper in Collections and Sections as a Special Issue article.
+The analysis now takes into account all four types of papers (Normal and Special issues, Sections and Collections).
+The main message does not change.

 This repository contains:

 -   in the `Special Issues` folder:

     -   scripts to scrape MDPI website and get the number of special issues for all of their 74 journals with an Impact Factor;

-    -   data of the scraping, ran on March 12th, 2021;
+    -   data of the scraping, ran on April 15th, 2021;

     -   analysis of the scraping data in the form of a plot and a summary table.